0x4447/0x4447-cli-node-broccoli/README.md

 - Create a config file
 - Save the config file to the Nginx directory
 - Restart Nginx

-We hope you'll find this app useful.
-Don't forget to check the source code.
-We took the time to write easy-to-understand code that allows you to extend or customize the app to fit your needs.

 # Companion Software